(please note the stone rings on the wall, to tie horses and donkeys)

-Back then I was studying at the Pedagogic Faculty of L’Aquila and this episode reinforced my belief that I would never, ever, be a teacher. how would I keep order in a class of kids if even my dogs ignored my instructions?
+Back then I was studying at the Pedagogic Faculty of L’Aquila and this episode reinforced my belief that I would never, ever, going to be a teacher.
+How would I keep order in a class of kids if even my dogs ignored my instructions?

 (Which somehow proved right and somehow proved wrong in the years to follow, but this is another story.
 I never became a school-teacher but I started my own language-school and I spent many years teaching adults.
 And I learned that tone too.
 But never had dogs since).

-We kids would get bored and after finding a closet full of vintage nightgowns, we would dress up and run on the streets and play hide and seek.
+We kids got bored and after finding a closet full of vintage nightgowns, we dressed up to run on the streets and play hide and seek.

 “Who are you?” she asked.

 “The grandchild of one of the sisters of Donna Vittoria.
 I used to come here as a child, but cannot quite recognize the place”.